 If your pet attempts to get out of a costume, be sure it is not too tight or difficult for them to get out of (as courtiner-intuitive as this seems).
 Tight straps or strings can result in your pet getting tangled and struggling or blocking their airway accidentally.

 Make sure to lift all candles and jack-o-lanterns with candles inside off of the floor and away from where your dogs or cats can bump into them.

-There are plenty of safe, holistic ways to keep safe this halloween.
+There are plenty of safe, holistic ways to keep safe this Halloween.
 Using essential oils is a great start.
-Lavender oil is not only calming to people, but is calming to pets too.
+Lavender oil is not only calming to people but is calming to pets too.
 Use it in an oil diffuser or dilute with a carrier oil, like coconut oil, to put on the skin for a calming effect.
-Peppermint oil can also product a calm effect in pets and people alike.
+Peppermint oil can also produce a calm effect in pets and people alike.

 There are a few oils that should be avoided in all animals.
 A few of the most popular oils to avoid using on pets include:

 - Tea tree oil

 CBD oil has many amazing uses.
 Research shows it has the potential to ease aches and pains associated with arthritis, shrink tumors, and stop seizures.
-But one of the most common ailments CBD can impact is anxiety and stress.
-CBD oil for dogs can help stop noise anxiety (like fear of thunderstorms or doorbells), anxiety about new people, and stress that comes with the holidays.
+But one of the most common conditions CBD can help with anxiety and stress.
+CBD oil for dogs is great for reducing noise anxiety (like fear of thunderstorms or doorbells), anxiety about new people, and stress that comes with the holidays.